Summer Safety 101: Four Tips for Safe Swimming This Summer

 Do keep your guard up.
 “If you have your own pool, set up a fence or barrier.
 The fence or barrier should go completely around the entire pool,” says Dr. Weiner.
 The standard height for fencing is four feet or higher, and while public swimming pools are required by law to have barriers in place, it is, of course, a good idea to double check.
 Most pool supply stores offer fencing, alarm systems, pool covers and other safety devices to prevent easy access.

 If drowning occurs, it is important to call 911 immediately.
-For any serious water-related injuries, the experienced staff at St. Christopher’s Hospital is ready to help.This post is a sponsored collaboration between St. Christopher's Hospital for Children and Philadelphia magazine's advertising department.
+For any serious water-related injuries, the experienced staff at St. Christopher’s Hospital is ready to help.This is a paid partnership between St. Christopher's Hospital for Children and Philadelphia Magazine's City/Studio